calband/Elections-Voting-2020/README.md

 ballot system to a pure electronic system after the pandemic.
 Usage of this repo past the Fall 2020 ExComm elections is up to the discretion of future ExComm.

+## Frontend Stack
+The frontend stack was first written by 🅱️ames 🅱️arquez (Bass Drum '17, jamesamarquez@berkeley.edu) in pure HTML, CSS, and JS.
+The original HTML and CSS was then modified by brvin

 ## Backend Stack
 The backend stack was written by 🅱️rvin 🅱️accay (Glock '19, ebaccay@berkeley.edu) using the AWS Serverless Model.
 All code  in the `lambdas`